bersalazar/sinkingstone.com/content/about/index.md

 —**Victor E. Frankl**

+"Fortune inflicts harm with the moral blindness of a hurricane."

+"Enduring loneliness is invariably better than suffering the compromises of false community."

+—**Alain de Botton**

 "I am my remembering self, and the experiencing self, who does my living, is like a stranger to me."

 --**Daniel Kahneman**